elicorrales/blockchain-tutorials/README.md

 ```
 solana program show --programs
 ```
-The above line will let you know if your program is currently deployed.
+The above line will let you know if your program(s) are currently deployed.
 <br/>

+### Up next...
+Part 12... stay tuned.
 ```
 solana account <your account public key string here>
 ```